 Do You Offer Color Changing Products That Can Mimic Daylight?

-We do have a series of color changing LED panels and flush mounted mushroom lights that allows you to set the desired color temperature.
+We do have a series of color changing LED panels and flush mounted mushroom lights.
+They allow you to set the desired color temperature.

-Do You Know of Any Rebates That I Can Receive If I Buy Your LED Lights?
+Do You Know of Any Rebates That I Can Receive If I Buy Your LED Lights for Hospitals?

-Many of our lights are DLC listed / rebate eligible / Energy Star rated, but rebates are controlled by utility companies.
+Many of our lights are DLC listed / rebate eligible / Energy Star rated.
+Utility companies control the products eligible for rebate and the amount of rebate.
 Contact yours to see if there are any rebates available.

 What Is the Best Color Temperature to Use in a Hospital?

 It depends on the purpose of the room and the activity performed in it.
-For patient rooms, waiting rooms, etc., we would recommend a warmer color temperature, 3000K or 4000K.
+For patient rooms and waiting rooms we would recommend a warmer color temperature, 3000K or 4000K.
 For commercial kitchens and engineering rooms, we would recommend 5000K.

 Are Your Fixtures NSF Rated?